zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 This appears to be the simplest formulation of the problem, using the fewest number of parameters.
 I gave it a shot but, unfortunately, I was unable to analytically solve this equation, and I tried plugging in both the closed and the approximate forms of the Chapman function.
 Perhaps **you** will have better luck?

 While that's an unfortunate development, it is a minor setback.
-If we can't solve the equation analytically, we can solve it numerically, using the [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method), for instance.
+If we can't solve Equation analytically, we can solve it numerically, using the [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method), for instance.
 The derivative of the Chapman function exists, and is not too difficult to compute.

 In fact, there is a [better way](http://lib-www.lanl.gov/la-pubs/00367066.pdf), which is even simpler.
 Recall that Newton's method requires being able to make an initial guess, evaluate the function, and take its derivative.
 If we solve for the entire optical depth formulation (Equation 17), we know that its derivative is just the attenuation coefficient \\(\mu_t\\) (Equation 9), and making a good initial guess is easy by simply ignoring curvature of the planet.